Industry Specification Group (ISG) on Operational energy Efficiency for Users (OEU) Activity Report 2021

-The group brings together ICT professionals from a wide cross-section of European industry including the aeronautical and automotive sectors, banking and insurance and smart cities.
-ISG OEU works closely with ETSI’s Access, Terminals, Transmission and Multiplexing (TC ATTM) and Environmental Engineering (TC EE) committees, and benefits from involvement in its work of the European Commission (EC), specifically DG Growth and DG Communications Networks, Content and Technology (CNECT).
+The group brings together ICT professionals from a broad cross-section of European industries including the aeronautical and automotive sectors, banking, insurance, and smart cities.
+ISG OEU works closely with ETSI’s Access, Terminals, Transmission and Multiplexing (TC ATTM) and Environmental Engineering (TC EE) committees, and benefits from involvement in its work of the European Commission (EC), specifically DG Growth (DG GROW) and DG Communications Networks, Content and Technology (DG CNECT).

 ISG OEU supports European Commission (EC) Mandate M/462 on efficient energy use in fixed and mobile information and communication networks.

 In 2021 the group cooperated with TC ATTM to refine standards on Global KPIs in order to include Carbon equivalent Intensity measurement, on the basis of Group Specification GS OEU 020 (originally published in 2020).

 Meanwhile ISG OEU continued development of a new Group Report that describes a test plan – including metrics and methodologies – for IP and Power over Coax Plugtests™.
 Requested by the former IPCF Group, this work (to be published as GR OEU 030) is being developed in cooperation with ICT users (eG4U) and video surveillance specialists PowerEoC Alliance (Power Ethernet over Coax).